HorizenOfficial/horizen-academy-v2/docs/selfish-mining.md

 slug: /selfish-mining/
 description: The general idea of selfish mining is to selectively publish blocks to increase revenue in the long term.
 image: /img/selfish-mining/selfish-mining-meta.jpeg
+last_update:
+  date: 2/21/2023
+  author: Horizen Contributor

 ---

 # What is Selfish Mining?

-It is assumed that most miners are rational, meaning they don't mind following the [protocol](https://www.horizen.io/academy/blockchain-protocols/) as long as it is the most profitable strategy.
+It is assumed that most miners are rational, meaning they don't mind following the [protocol](blockchain-protocols.md) as long as it is the most profitable strategy.

 Some strategies evolved that are used to gain a competitive advantage - most notably **selfish mining**, also referred to as the _block withholding strategy_.